Ripples Nigeria Person of the Year: Nigeria’s Health Workers | Ripples Nigeria

 The NCDC and health workers around the country have not only had to combat age-long systemic challenges and a new perplexing virus, they have also had to contend with the resistance of sections of the population.
 Cultural and religious beliefs have been impediments to the management of the health crisis.
 Many have dismissed claims about the severity of the virus, the efficacy of masks, and more recently, even the benefit of vaccines.
 Conspiracy theories around the virus and the response to it have spread like wildfire, making an already difficult job near-insurmountable.

-Although health workers have been advised to use full Personal Protective Equipment (PPE) before attending to patients, many do not have access to this equipment and as a result, over a 1000 health workers are reported to have tested positive for COVID-19 in Nigeria.
-According to the country’s health minister, Osagie Ehanire, as of June 2, at least 812 health workers tested positive for COVID-19.
+Although health workers have been advised to use full Personal Protective Equipment (PPE) before attending to patients, many reportedly do not have access to this equipment.
+Sadly, over 1000 health workers are reported to have tested positive for COVID-19 in Nigeria.
+According to the country’s health minister, Osagie Ehanire, as of June 2, 2020, at least 812 health workers had tested positive for COVID-19.

 Even in the light of this great sacrifice, news filtered out that the federal government had failed to honour its pledge of providing life insurance for frontline health workers combating the virus.
 In the thick of the battle with coronavirus, Nigerian health workers, including doctors had to resort to the last option of embarking on strike to get the government to attend to their needs.
-At a point doctors had to stage a walkout, other health workers including nurses, midwives and radiologists also had to down tools.
-They may have paid the ultimate price for a country without honour.
+At a point, doctors had to stage a walkout; other health workers including nurses, midwives and radiologists also had to down tools.
+These health workers may be paying the ultimate price for a country without honour.
 A country that treats them with disdain.